 Now, I don’t know about you, but I’ve experienced quite a number of these symptoms myself.

-Time to stop binge-watching Netflix every night and getting into bed at a reasonable time, ok?
+Time to stop binge-watching Netflix every night, and get into bed at a reasonable time, ok?
 OK!

 Specifically a high intake of sugar, alcohol, refined carbohydrates and caffeine.
 Yep, that coffee actually may have made your brain fog even worse!